sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

       memory
-      leaks exposed by modular symbols functionality [this ticket is a composit of numerous other memleak fixes merged over a *7 months* period.
-Modular forms are an excellent way to expose memory leaks in pretty much every algebraic component of Sage and all know issues there are now finally fixed]
+      leaks exposed by modular symbols functionality [this ticket is a composite of numerous other memleak fixes merged over a *7 month* period.
+Modular forms are an excellent way to expose memory leaks in pretty much every algebraic component of Sage and all known issues there are now finally fixed]

 == SQLAlchemy and DSage ==